FREEZX/com.unity.nvim/README.md

 * Then, we issue a command via nvr to open a given file at the desired line.
 * If we haven't previously launched a client process, we start a new process with the desired client and attach to the running nvim server.

+All the commands that are being run, including their arguments can be changed in the "External Tools" window in Unity.

 ### Neovim config